There is an abundance of men in my life.

 They’re everywhere.
 My days are saturated with the musk and heaviness of male energy.

 Important clarification: My life is not a Danielle Steel novel.
-Rather, I find myself continually planted in environments where the female to male ratio is on par with the odds of winning the lottery, or avoiding an Uber surcharge in a downpour.
+Rather, I find myself continually planted in environments where the female to male ratio is on par with the odds of avoiding an Uber surcharge in a downpour.

 As a neuroscience researcher, I managed a laboratory of all men.
 Even the monkeys were male.
 In the testosterone-dominated space of venture capital, technology, and entrepreneurship, I find myself the only woman in an office of brothers.
 And in case that wasn’t enough, my last house was stocked entirely with men.
 And microwaveable dinners.
 You can argue I’ve taken the “New Girl” approach to an extreme.

 But seriously, I’m Jess from New Girl.